General Virtual Fair Questions

 By default, and for security purposes, you can only add staff with the same email domain as the Exhibitor Contact (for example, @college.edu).
 However, users with "School Admin" permission on the platform can add additional domains if needed.

 Q: How many staff should we assign to each virtual fair?

 We suggest that at minimum you assign three people to be on hand on the day of a virtual fair.
-They don't have to be available the full eight hours of the fair though.
+They don't each have to be available the whole time though.

 Q: Are all users able to edit the exhibitor profile information?

 No, only users with their permission setting set to "School Administrator" have the ability to edit exhibitor profile information.